 A: EvolveMyRetirement® is designed to cater for most peoples' needs.
 There may be some circumstances when the right choice of inputs is not obvious.
 Please feel free tocontact usif you would like assistance.

 A: EvolveMyRetirement® uses mortality tables published by the Office for National Statistics.
 Based on gender and date of birth, a person's life expectancy is determined based on probabilities found in the mortality tables, and randomised during each Monte Carlo Simulation.
 In cases where a plan member has either impaired health or unusually good health, you are able to specify a biological age that's more or less than the person's actual chronological age.
 It should be borne in mind that wrongly assuming impaired health may skew the results towards over-spending, so this feature should only be used with caution based on professional advice.

 A: The main factors that impact annuity rates are life expectancy and gilt yields.
 Annuity rates don't fluctuate as much as some financial markets, but they do tend to vary gradually over time.
 Rather than second-guess the future movement of annuity rates, EvolveMyRetirement® only uses current annuity rates in its calculations, which are updated periodically.
 If annuity rates change significantly in the future, then your strategy may show different results, and further optimising it may well improve it.

 A: The UK government provide an online service that will help you find this out.
 Alternatively, you could ask your financial advisor.

-If you're a Professional User, you can create multiple plans based on defaults that you can customise.
+If you're a Premium User, you can create multiple plans based on defaults that you can customise.

 A: Economists use the word 'utility' to describe the usefulness of something.
 A utility is expressed as a number, so the bigger the utility value something has, the more useful it is considered to be.
 A utility can be calculated for every strategy.
 The higher the value of the utility, the better the strategy is deemed to be in meeting the objectives of the plan's members.